 If anyone feels they have been discriminated against, bullied or harassed in any way they should immediately contact the Executive Director, Director or Stage or Production Manager in the first instance for immediate and confidential assistance.

 Everyone has the right to participate in an environment that is physically and emotionally safe.

 Participants are asked to take responsibility for their own health and safety, ensuring that their actions do not risk the health and safety of others.
 All persons are required to take reasonable care at all times by following all lawful instructions from those in authority at MFT in its efforts towards providing a healthy and safe environment.

 All hazards, accidents or injuries must be reported to the MFT representative in charge of the activity.
 Incident report forms are required to be completed and forwarded to the Executive Director or Committee of management.

-Illegal or prohibited drugs are not to be consumed by Participants while performing duties with MFT.
+Illegal or prohibited drugs are not to be consumed by Participants while performing duties with MFT at any time.
 Alcohol may be consumed to the extent it does not affect the comfort, safety or performance of any member, performer, production staff or volunteer or Participant, nor harm the reputation of MFT.

 In the case of activities associated with a “Junior or Primary and Secondary School Production” no Alcohol is to be consumed by Participants.

 In the context of this provision, anyone exhibiting signs of being intoxicated or under the influence of alcohol, or an illegal or prohibited drug will be prevented from commencing, recommencing or continuing their activity.

 If anyone has a grievance or feels that they have been unfairly treated they are encouraged to raise this issue with the Executive Director or any member of the Committee of management for immediate and confidential assistance.
 The management of MFT is committed to uphold both the letter and spirit of this Code and the mediation and resolution of any grievance in an expeditious manner.